crate/cratedb-guide/docs/integrate/airflow/export-s3.md

 ## DAG implementation

-In order to build a generic DAG that is not specific to one single table configuration, we first create a file `include/table_exports.py`, containing a list of dictionaries (key/value pairs) for each table to export:
+To keep the DAG generic, create `include/table_exports.py` with one dictionary per table to export:
 ```python
 TABLES = [
     {